-Festival packing as a women just isn’t fair, guys can throw together a pair of jeans, shorts, a few tops and some wellies and they are done.
-We on the other hand seem to have so much more to think about!
+Festival packing as a woman just isn’t fair, guys can throw together a pair of jeans, shorts, a few tops and some wellies and they are done.
+We, on the other hand, seem to have so much more to think about!
 After spending many a festival regretting not packing that one item and every year … More What should I pack for a festival?
 (A girl’s guide to festival packing)

-So you know you want to travel europe, you’ve got a bit of an idea of where you want to go but need to work out the logistics of how to get from place to place.
-There are an array of options from hire car, plane, coach or the most popular train.
-If train is … More Interrailing Ticket vs Doing it Yourself?
+So you know you want to travel to Europe, you’ve got a bit of an idea of where you want to go but need to work out the logistics of how to get from place to place.
+There are an array of options from the hiring a car, plane, coach or the most popular train. … More Interrailing Ticket vs Doing it Yourself?

-DO: 1) Have a Vague Plan and Try to Book as Much in Advance as Possible A huge bonus of an interrailling ticket is the freedom it allows, however booking in advance as much as you can will make it far cheaper and easier to budget.
-With the cheapest interail ticket we had carefully planned … More Interailing Do’s and Don’ts
+DO: 1) Have a Vague Plan and Try to Book as Much in Advance as Possible A huge bonus of an interrailing ticket is the freedom it allows, however booking in advance as much as you can make it far cheaper and easier to budget.
+With the cheapest interrail ticket we had carefully planned out … More Interrailing Do’s and Don’ts

 It’s always a daunting prospect beginning to pack, especially if it’s a long trip spanning multiple countries.
-Only having a vague idea of what to take as a first time backpacker I did a lot of research and found a number of blogs with hints, tips and suggestions that really helped.
-So after getting back … More What to Pack for Interrailling?
+Only having a vague idea of what to take as a first-time backpacker I did a lot of research and found many blogs with hints, tips and suggestions that really helped.
+So after getting back from my trip, … More What to Pack for an Interrailing trip?

 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam packed with history, culture and good nights out.
+It has been an incredible two and a half weeks, our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.
-To wrap up, my inter-railing experience was one that I will remember … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure
+We really weren’t ready for it to end, we really could have carried … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure